alexdovzhanyn/launchpad_api/README.md

 8) Visit localhost:3000

 I recommend the Chrome extension JSONView, which formats the Json that's rendered to the webpage in a very readable format.

+## Testing

+To test, make sure you've run all migrations on your test db by doing the following: `bin/rails db:migrate RAILS_ENV=test` Then just run: `rspec --format doc`